HealthyGamer/HealthyGamer.github.io/index.md

 ## I'm 25/35/45/69 years old.
 Is it too late to start programming?
 You can learn to program and possibly have a career at any age.
 Learning is something you can do at any age.

-## I suck at math, can I still code?
+## I suck at math-- can I still code?
 Absolutely.
 Being good at math is not a necessity for programming, although certain fields do have a greater emphasis.
 2D and 3D games will make frequent use of vectors, matrices, and linear algebra; data analysis and machine learning make use of many concepts from statistics and calculus; and working out algorithmic complexity is easier if you have a good grasp on algebra and basic calculus.
 However, just as many aspects of computer science and programming do not require a good understanding of math.
 The only things you really need to know are how to add, subtract, multiply, and divide, and maybe a little basic algebra.
 Many programmers go through their entire career with having to do barely any math at all.

 ## Do I need to go to (a good) college to become a programmer?